sarahgharbi/sarahgharbi.github.io/_drafts/FPC.md

 ---
-title: "The effects of Family planning centers in the 21st Century"
+title: "The Effects of Family Planning Centers in the 21st Century"
 collection: drafts
 permalink: /drafts/FC
 excerpt: